-Allowances for Loan Losses represent an amount deemed adequate by the Bank to absorb credit-related losses on loans, acceptances and undrawn amounts under approved credit facilities.
-Total allowances for loan losses consists of specific and general allowances and are recorded on the balance sheet as a deduction from loans and acceptances.
+Allowances for Loan Losses represent an amount deemed adequate by the Bank to absorb credit-related losses on loans and acceptances.
+Total allowances for loan losses consists of individual and collective allowances and are recorded on the balance sheet as a deduction from loans and acceptances.

-Assets under Administration and under Management mostly refers to assets such as deposits, mutual funds and mortgages administered by the Bank that are beneficially owned by clients and therefore not reported on the balance sheet of the Bank.
+Assets under Administration and under Management mostly refers to assets related to registered and non-registered investment accounts, clients' brokerage assets, mutual funds and mortgages administered by the Bank that are beneficially owned by clients and therefore not reported on the balance sheet of the Bank.

-Assets to Capital Multiple is an OSFI-regulated capital ratio defined as total assets plus specified off-balance sheet items, divided by total regulatory capital.
+Assets to Capital Multiple is an OSFI-regulated capital ratio defined as total assets plus specified off-balance sheet items, divided by Total Capital.